Connect with us

 I am planning to apply now for a Provincial Nomination.
 Can I expect to receive a letter of support for an Open Work permit?

-Only candidates who were already in the processing queue when this public policy was announced on August 11, 2024 can expect to receive consideration from their Province for this program.
-The intent of this policy is to assist
+Only candidates who were already in the processing queue when this public policy was announced on August 11, 2024, can expect to receive consideration from their Province for this program.
+This policy intends to assist

 Alberta, Manitoba and The Yukon with managing their existing application inventory, not to introduce a new work permit option for all who may apply in the future.